 Water: Spring through fall, keep the soil moist, but not soggy.
 In winter, allow top 1 in (2.5 cm) of soil to dry out between waterings.

 Humidity: Moderate humidity.
-Use a room humidifier or place pot on a tray of wet pebbles to raise the humidity around it.
+Hot, dry air will cause frond tips to turn brown.
+Trim off brown leaf tips and raise humidity around it.
+Use a cool-mist room humidifier or place pot on a tray of wet pebbles.
 This fern also loves to be misted.

 Soil: Any good potting mix that drains well.

 Fertilizer: Feed monthly spring through fall with a balanced liquid fertilizer diluted by half.

 Propagation: Division.
 In spring and summer, divide rhizomes, each with roots and stems attached.
 Pot in moist potting mix.
 The rhizomes hold a lot of water, so be careful not to overwater or they'll rot.